 1. 4:00 p.m. – Take a Walk

 Once you’ve arrived by plane, train, or automobile, checked in to your hotel, and lightened the luggage load, you might as well start your Kissimmee on-the-road adventures at “the epicenter of awesome.”
-Universal CityWalk has pretty well everything you could want: unique shops, great souvenirs, dozens of restaurants, movie theaters, live bands and shows like Blue Man Group, and bars open until 2:00 a.m.
+Universal CityWalk has pretty well everything you could want: unique shops, great souvenirs, dozens of restaurants, movie theaters, live bands and shows, and bars open until 2:00 a.m.
 (Plus, if you really need a theme park fix, you can catch up with Harry and Hermione at Universal Studios FloridaTM.)

 2. 8:00 a.m. – Go Big on Breakfast